-E-scrap is considered to be computers, printers/toner, fax machines, DVD's, CD's, floppy disks, video tapes, phones, cell phones.
-Almost any electronic will be accepted.
+Electronic scrap is considered to be computers, printers/toner, fax machines, DVD's, CD's, floppy disks, video tapes, phones, cell phones.

 Newspaper, soft and hard back books, magazines, office and school paper, mixed paper, and shredded paper, and junk mail are accepted.
-Please put napkins, paper towels, kleenex, etc. in the trash!
+(Please put napkins, paper towels, tissues, etc. in the trash!)

 We take Steel (tin) cans, Aluminum cans, and foil.